 Basic rules include Sales and Units, Time on Shelf, Good Better Best, SKU Size Limiter and many others.
 If you have a specific rule that influences the weighting of your SKU’s then custom rules can be created for you based on specific scenarios.

-This function allows you to view each rule and allows you to set how they will be reflected as either points, a flag, or text.
+This function also allows you to view each rule and allows you to set how they will be reflected as either points, a flag, or text.
+Select the rule you would like to view from the drop-down menu next to ‘Rule Name’, as seen below.
+For this example, we selected the ‘Simple Sales’ rule.

 Should you require a rule that is not available on the database, please contact our IT Support Team to set this up for you.